sasi1219/EChannelling/README.md

 ### 3. User Dashboard
 **Elements:**
 - Welcome Message: Personalized greeting.
-- Upcoming Appointments: Summary of upcoming appointments with options to reschedule or cancel.
-- Medical History: Access to past appointment records, prescriptions, and test results.
-- Account Settings: Profile management, payment methods, notifications settings.
-- Help Center: FAQs, customer support contact.
+- Profile information of the user.
+- Channel a Doctor Feature.
+- View Upcoming Appointments Feature.

-### 4. Search & Book Appointment
+### 4. Search a doctor for the appointment
 **Elements:**
-- Search Bar: Filters for location, specialization, doctor’s name, date, and availability.
+- Search Bar: Filters for location, specialization, doctor’s name, date to check availability.

-- Doctor Listings: Profiles of doctors with photos, ratings, specializations, and available time slots.
-- Doctor Profile: Detailed profile including qualifications, patient reviews, consultation fees, clinic/hospital location, and available slots.
+### 5. Book an appointment
+**Elements:**
 - Booking Form: Selected slot confirmation, patient details (pre-filled if signed in), and payment options.

+  ### 6. Search a doctor for the appointment
+**Elements:**
 - Confirmation Page: Booking details, payment confirmation, option to add to calendar, and instructions for the appointment.

 ### 5. Appointment Confirmation